Kukalooka/ToDoLists/README.md

 - Frontend... like all of it
 - Ensuring that usernames are unique
 - Creating lists and updating them on the backend
-- After database structure is finished, some kind of script that will automatically recreated it for anyone who wants to run this for themselves
+- After database structure is finished, some kind of script that will automatically recreate it for anyone who wants to run this for themselves

 ## Run Instructions